 Vance-Granville Community College is an equal opportunity, affirmative action institution.
-The College serves all students regardless of race, creed, color, sex or national origin.
-The College is in compliance with Section 504 of the Rehabilitation Act of 1973 prohibiting discrimination with regard to disabilities.
+The College serves all students regardless of race, creed, color, sex, national origin, or disabling conditions.
+The College is in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans With Disabilities Act of 1991 prohibiting discrimination with regard to disabilities.